Volunteers, Outreach &

 Fletcher Place Community Center strives to serve those in need in the neighborhood just east of Fountain Square.
 Current outreach includes hot meals for breakfast (Tues, Thurs, Fri) and dinner (Mon & Wed), pre-school, free store, senior lunch program, community garden, and a Christmas store.
 If you are interested in volunteering or learning more about this program, please contact

-Soup's On at Robert’s Park UMC serves a warm meal to 250 homeless and food insecure each Sunday at Noon.
+Soup's On at Robert’s Park UMC serves a warm meal to over 150 homeless and food insecure each Sunday at Noon.
 Help make, serve, and/or clean-up the meal on a Sunday or join the cook team to prepare the meal.

 Contact the WHITNEY SCOLNIK